hggh/phantomjs-nagios/README.rst

 +++++++++++++++++++++++++++

 This Nagios plugin uses `PhantomJS`_ for testing the load time.
-PhantomJS load and render the website as you are doing it with browser.
+PhantomJS load and render the website as you are doing it with your browser.

 Command line
 ++++++++++++